The University of Lynchburg’s main campus offers some of the region’s premier facilities for large or small events.

 In memory of Virginia Claytor, the Memorial Gardens were planted near the farmhouse.
 Landscaping includes a variety of plants, flowers, and herbs.

-Visitors may tour the grounds and gardens, free of charge, during normal operating hours, 8:30 a.m. to 5 p.m.
+Visitors may tour the grounds and gardens during normal operating hours, 8:30 a.m. to 5 p.m.
 Thursday through Monday.
 Occasionally, the grounds may be closed to the public for private events.

 Nature trails located near the farmhouse include the Bog Garden Trail and Pine Forest Trails.